-Her doctoral research project deals with Russian-speaking artists in Istanbul at the beginning of the 20th century.
-Research interests include late Ottoman history, Turkish-Russian relations, history of women and gender, art history.
+She currently pursues her doctoral research project that deals with Russian-speaking artists in Istanbul at the beginning of the 20th century.
+Her most recent publication is “Boğaz’ın Rusları: 1920’li Yıllarda Beyoğlu’ndaki Rus Göçmen Sanatçılar”, published in Toplumsal Tarih (June 2021), pp. 9–15.
+Research interests include late Ottoman history, Turkish-Russian relations, urban history, art history and the history of women and gender.

 PROF. DR. BURCU DOGRAMACI